 If you do a lot (or even a little) hand embroidery, over time you can accumulate quite a collection of embroidery floss and yarn.
 But doesn’t it always seem that you simply never have the right color hand embroidery thread to finish off a sewing project?

-The color thread you use for hand stitching can make or break the finished piece, so choosing the right color is important.
+The color thread you use for hand stitching can sometimes be important to the overall design, so choosing the right color is important.
 You could of course overdye your floss to get the color you need, but in this tutorial I’m going to show you a much simpler, and less messy way.

 For this project I printed an image onto fabric and planned to add some hand embroidery embellishment using variegated thread.
 But of course I didn’t have quite the right shade of embroidery floss.